raml-org/raml-spec/versions/raml-10/raml-10.md

 | queryParameters? | Query parameters, used by the schema in order to authorize the request.
 Mutually exclusive with queryString.
 See section [Query Strings and Query Parameters](#query-strings-and-query-parameters) for more information.
 | queryString? | Specifies the query string, used by the schema in order to authorize the request.
 Mutually exclusive with queryParameters.
 See section [Query Strings and Query Parameters](#query-strings-and-query-parameters) for more information.
 | responses? | Optional array of responses, describing the possible responses that could be sent.
 See section [Responses](#responses) for more information.
-| displayName? | An alternate, human-friendly name for the security scheme part
-| description? | A longer, human-friendly description of the security scheme part
 | (&lt;annotationName&gt;)? | Annotations to be applied to this security scheme part.
 Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
 See section [Annotations](#annotations) for more information.

 #### Settings